ocaml/v2.ocaml.org/site/meetings/ocaml/2009/index.md

 like utilities.
 It will try to show how to go from specification of a full project to achieving a high level of performance for it.

-It will show how mixing functionnal and imperative style in an application is one of the important feature of OCaml.
+It will show how mixing functional and imperative style in an application is one of the important feature of OCaml.

 [Slides](http://forge.ocamlcore.org/docman/view.php/77/37/OCaml%20as%20fast%20as%20C.pdf)